brianamaftei/Python2023/README.md

 ### Initial Synchronization

-Upon initial startup, synchronization occurs according to the following algorithm:
+Upon initial startup, synchronization occurs as follows:

 - If a file exists only in one location, it is copied to the other location.
 - If the same file exists in both locations but there are differences, the most recent file (based on the last modified time) from one location is copied to the other.